con-kitty/categorifier-c/README.md

 On the flip side, using a compiler plugin is more fragile than an eDSL-based approach, and it is harder to support multiple GHC versions.
 Also, it is harder to give a precise, formal description of the subset of Haskell that is supported.
-That being said, this approach has been tested extensively at Kitty Hawk on its flight controller codebase.
+That being said, this approach has been tested extensively at [Kittyhawk](https://www.kittyhawk.aero/) on its flight controller codebase.
 The stability turns out to be quite good, and the ability for control engineers to write normal Haskell is highly appreciated.

 The readers are encouraged to refer to the [examples](../examples) (coming soon) to follow along this document.